photoprism/photoprism-docs/docs/contact.md

 #### Technical Support ####

-Customers and sponsors are welcome to contact us at [support@photoprism.app](mailto:support@photoprism.app) for technical support and assistance with enabling [early-access features](https://github.com/photoprism/photoprism/issues?q=is:issue%20label:early-access).
+Customers and sponsors are welcome to contact us at [support@photoprism.app](mailto:support@photoprism.app) for technical support and assistance with enabling sponsor features.

 #### File Samples ####